-Car breakdown insurance can be a confusing subject, with its unique vocabulary and small print that many find off-putting.
-For new drivers, or those who have never bought it before, the whole subject can seem so complex and riddled with traps for the unwary that it can be easier to just ignore the whole subject.
+Car breakdown cover can be a confusing subject, with its unique vocabulary and small print that many find off-putting.
+For new drivers or those who have never bought it before, the whole subject can seem so complex and riddled with traps for the unwary that it can be easier to just ignore the whole subject.

 For many of us, who have neither the inclination nor ability to carry around a box of tools and spares, car breakdown cover is a necessary evil, so why not let us help you to find the right cover – as cheaply as possible?